 Stations are banning it from their airwaves because its "Rubbish".
 Paul McCartney was so exhausted after recording his bit that he collapsed on the floor.
 The original cover was banned by record execs because it might frighten small children.
 Madonna introduces the music video.
 What else can go wrong?

 Twenty years ago a few artists formed Band Aid (namely Bono, George Michael, Phil Collins, Duran Duran and Banana-rama) and released the song "Do They Know Its Christmas".
 Think hard, they play it every year... the end chorus is "Feeeeed Thuuuh Wooooorld" over and over again.
 It was (and is again) for a great cause of course.
 The new version of this song will raise money for food aid in Darfur, Sudan, when it is commercially released on 29 November.
-(So go buy
+(So go buy it now.
+Twenty copies.)

 The newly released version, featuring artists including Bono, Coldplay's Chris Martin and Dido, is a remake of the 1984 original.
 It also features a reworked chorus, rapping from Dizzee Rascal, guitar riffs from The Darkness, and Martin on the piano.
 Many people say the rapping at the end of the track is a travesty.
 The video, which premieres on BBC One Thursday November 18th, features stars including Joss Stone, Jamelia, and Busted, who also took part in the recording sessions over the past weekend.

 The thing is, there has been such strange news about what should have been a smooth promotional release.
 Here are a few article links we found about the Band Aid single: